dzeke/ColoradoRiverCoding/ModelMusings/Support/ModelGuide/ModelGuide-CombinedLakePowellLakeMead.md

-When a buying party requires a selling party to invest financial proceeds in new farm or urban water conservation efforts, the money stays in the local community and the seller can make more water available in future years {Rosenberg, 2021
+When a buying party requires a selling party to invest financial proceeds in new farm or urban water conservation efforts, the money stays in the local community and the seller can make more water available in future years (Rosenberg, 2021e).
-\#2781}.

 ### (ii) Compensation